fsprojects/IfSharp/README.md

 # Compatibility
 IfSharp works with iPython Notebook 1.x and 2.x

+We have an initial version of Jupyter 4.x support on this branch: https://github.com/fsprojects/IfSharp/tree/jupyter more help is welcome.

 # Automatic Installation
 See our [release repository](https://github.com/fsprojects/IfSharp/releases).
 Also, [installation documentation](http://fsprojects.github.io/IfSharp/installation.html).